PyVRP/PyVRP/docs/source/setup/concepts.rst

 Time and duration constraints
 -----------------------------

-Clients, depots and vehicles are equipped with time windows, and a number of other time and duration-related attributes.
+Clients, shipments, depots and vehicles are equipped with time windows, and a number of other time and duration-related attributes.
 Together, these attributes can be used to model a rich set of constraints.
 Below, we explain the attributes, and how these can be used to enforce different constraints.